ixartz/Next-js-Boilerplate/README.md

 You also need to defined the environment variables `CLERK_SECRET_KEY` using your own key.

 This command starts a local server using the production build.
-You can now open http://localhost:3000 in your preferred browser to view the project.
+You can now open http://localhost:3000 in your preferred browser to see the result.

 ### Error Monitoring